Pecten oculi

 In the vertebrate eye, there are blood vessels in front of the retina, partially obscuring the image.
-The pecten helps to solve this problem by greatly reducing the number of blood vessels in the retina and leading to the extremely sharp eyesight of birds such as hawks.
+In most avians, the retina is completely free of blood vessels and leading to the extremely sharp eyesight of birds such as hawks.
+The retina is supplied instead by the choroid and the pecten.
 The pigmentation of the pecten is believed to protect the blood vessels against damage from ultraviolet light.
 Stray light absorption by melanin granules of pecten oculi is also considered to give rise to small increments in temperature of pecten and eye; this may offer increased metabolic rate to optimize eye physiology in low temperatures at high-altitude flights.

-The structure varies across bird species and is conical in the kiwi, vaned in the ostrich and pleated in most other birds.
+History

+It was first noted by Nicolas Steno in 1673 in developing chicken embryo, though it was an incorrect description and interpretation.
+It was then correctly described and interpreted by Perrault (1676) whose observation was elaborated by Petit (1735).

+There was also an anatomical description of the eye of an eagle in 1681, which was quoted from a description by Ola Borch in 1674.
+Early alternative names included the pecten plicatum and the marsupium, mentioned in a paper by Crampton, who argued that the pecten could not have been used in visual accommodation, because it has no muscles connecting to the lens.
+Instead, it was due to a ciliary muscle (which he discovered) that attaches to the inner lamella of the cornea and the scleral ring.